Get Matched With Photography Programs

 These days, anyone can become a photographer.
 In the past, there was no substitute for formal training, and it was very difficult to process film and print images.
 Since the advent of digital photography, you can easily shoot and print images.

-However, to achieve mastery over your craft, you still need some instruction.
+However, to achieve mastery over your craft, you'll likely still need some instruction.
 Rather than attending a traditional college, you can find many online courses that will impart the knowledge you need to succeed.
 Then there are online forums for photographers where you can compare your images against others.
 You will also find that photographers love discussing how certain f-stop settings impacted an image, or how some new technology informs their craft.

 You can also find that you love photography and dive in as a photographer's assistant and get paid while you learn the world of photography.
 If you find the right mentor, they will teach you want you need to know.
 You might even elevate your status and work alongside them on various shoots.